pokemoncards/doorbellyo/README.md

 ## api
 ### /
-your home screen with a subscriber count.
+the home screen with a form to subscribe to a doorbell

-### /count
+### /count/doorbell
-a subscriber count
+a subscriber count for `doorbell`

 ### /yo/username
 send a yo to `username`

 ### /yoall
-send a yo to all your subscribers
+send a yo to all of doorbellyo's subscribers